wallarm/product-documentation/docs/2.14/waf-installation/nginx/dynamic-module.md

 ### 1. Install NGINX stable and dependencies

-There are the following options to install NGINX `stable` from the NGINX repository:
+These are the following options to install NGINX `stable` from the NGINX repository:

 * Installation from the built package